 2 – Show a Breadcrumb Trail

-A breadcrumb trail is the list at the top of the SERP that shows the searched term and any refinements made to it – basically, it shows users how they got where they are.
+A breadcrumb trail is a list at the top of the SERP that shows the searched term and any refinements made to it – basically, it shows users how they got where they are.
 Think of it as tabs that you can go ‘back’ to in your browser by clicking on your breadcrumb.

 3 – Show Related Searches

-Related Searches are search keyword suggestions that appear at the top and/or bottom of the SERP.
+Related Searches search keyword suggestions that appear at the top and/or bottom of the SERP.
 Quick and easy to navigate.

 4 & 5 – Allow Result Sorting / Don’t Place Search Results in ABC Order

 Sort your results by an algorithm with the most popular first, avoid alphabetical order, it defeats the purpose.
 Also give your users the options to sort products in different ways.